Hubley must resign, Watson should apologize over scathing LRT report, says former councillor | CBC News

 Watson owes Ottawa a 'full apology'

+Watson, the mayor from 2010 until last month who oversaw the line's approval, construction, delays and 2019 opening, is currently on a "long-planned personal holiday" and will read the report when he returns, a former staffer told CBC.

-Deans, who had an acrimonious relationship with the former mayor, said he's the one who "politicized" the project, set the mantra of "on time and on budget," and he should be held accountable too.
+Deans, who had an acrimonious relationship with the former mayor, said he's the one who "politicized" the project, set the mantra of "on time and on budget" and should be held accountable too.

 "Jim Watson needs to offer a full apology to the people of Ottawa," she said.